Get a teaching job

 Casual teaching is a great way to start your career and develop your teaching skills in NSW public schools.
 It also offers variety and flexibility.

-If you are a new teacher, you can begin casual teaching while completing your final two semesters of teacher education studies through your application for approval to teach (also known as the Graduate Recruitment Program or GRP) as long as you:
+If you are a new teacher, you can begin casual teaching while completing your final two semesters of teacher education studies through your application for approval to teach (formerly known as the Graduate Recruitment Program or GRP) as long as you have:

 ClassCover is your online CV, giving you direct access to hundreds of schools.
 Free to use and featuring comprehensive support and modern functions, it’s already in use at more than 700 NSW public schools.

 You can also approach NSW public schools directly to advise that you are available for casual teaching positions.

 Temporary teachers are employed full-time for a minimum of four weeks and a maximum of one school year, or part-time for two or more school terms.
 Subscribe to JobFeed to have a list of the newly advertised temporary teaching positions delivered to your inbox each Wednesday.

 This week's temporary teaching positions can also be found on the JobFeed webpage, which includes the details of the contact officer for each temporary position.
 To increase your chances of employment in NSW public schools, consider applying for temporary positions in high-demand metropolitan and/or rural and remote locations.